 If you thought the story is was awful than the characters are even worse as they almost all of them are bland, unreliable and unlikeable idiots.

 The only character that I liked in this show is Noelle.
 Unlike Yuno and Asta she’s an original character that at the moment get’s actual character development.
-She may be bitchy at times but least she’s funny and pretty likable.
+She may be bitchy at times but least she’s funny and pretty likeable.

 The rest of the characters are all generic and as of right now not worth mentioning.